Why is the school named Bay of Islands International Academy?

 How does the school communicate to parents and the school community?

-We communicate through the following: A weekly newsletter, our school website, our school‘s facebook page, text messages are sent out for daily absences and also in case of more urgent matters.
+We communicate through the following: Our HERO App, our school website, our school‘s facebook page, text messages are sent out for daily absences and also in case of more urgent matters.
 Parents may receive phone calls from staff updating them on events in the day or if we need to contact you immediately.
 Please keep the school updated with your most recent contact details.

 How can parents get involved?